-Earlier in the year I wrote a blog article offering advice about tea houses for trekkers in Nepal (you can find it here).
-In it I discussed how things had changed since my early Himalaya trekking days.
-On my first visits several decades ago a tea house was literally someone’s house where visitors could find a space to bed down.
-You usually shared with the family, often ate with the family and once or twice I even slept in the same room as the family.
+A while ago I wrote a blog article offering advice about teahouses for trekkers in Nepal.
+A Guide To Nepalese Teahouses can be found here.
+I discussed how things had changed since my early Himalaya trekking days.
+On my first visits several decades ago a teahouse was literally someone’s house where visitors could bed down.
+You usually shared with the family and often ate with the family.
+Once or twice I even slept in the same room as the family.
 It felt personal, authentic and special.

 We’d had a long day.
-Our journey through the Langtang region of Nepal was coming to an end and we were making one last leg over to the holy lakes at Gosiakunda before the journey back to Kathmandu.
-We’d made a long descent from Langtang village and aimed to finish our day in the ridge top village of Thulo Syabru.
-As we entered the village there was a long climb up with the path side lined with lodges we could choose from.
+Our journey through the Langtang region of Nepal was coming to an end.
+We were making one last leg over to the holy lakes at Gosiakunda before the journey back to Kathmandu.
+We’d made a long descent from Langtang village and aimed to finish in the village of Thulo Syabru.
+There was a long climb up the path which was lined with many lodges we could choose from.
 We actually commented that, given how quiet the trails had been, the number of accommodations seemed like massive oversupply.
 Anyway, as we entered the village my eye was drawn to a small single storey place called the Buddha Guesthouse.
 It had solid stone walls and was colourfully yet tastefully painted.
 It also had a lovely terrace offering stunning views of the valley below and across to the Ganesh Himal mountain range.

 Nowadays, these places are much harder to find in popular trekking areas.
 This is inevitable.
 The rapid rise in the number of trekkers means that demand for places outstrips supply.
-In popular areas like the Everest or Annapurna regions, the tea houses (I still like to call them tea houses although many will now better describe themselves as guest houses) are now like hotels with dozens of rooms, often with some en-suite bathrooms and large lounge/dining rooms that will sit a hundred people.
+In popular areas like the Everest or Annapurna regions the tea houses are now like hotels.
+They often have dozens of rooms and large lounge/dining rooms that will sit a hundred people.
+Some even have ensuite rooms available.
 There’s nothing wrong with this of course, but it is a rapid development to changing circumstance.

-I suggested we check the Buddha out, and we wandered through the gate to chat to the Nepalese couple sat on the terrace.
+I suggested we check the Buddha out.
+So we wandered through the gate to chat to the Nepalese couple sat on the terrace.
 This turned out to be owners Temba and Mingmar, and they beamed at the prospect we might stay with them.
+This is what Here’s To The Little Ones is all about.
 The tea house had 3 guest rooms with none en-suite and a single shared bathroom and toilet.
 With 3 twin rooms Temba and Mingmar could house a maximum of 6 guests, and we were the first to have enquired about staying in the last 6 days.
 Temba said he’d show us around.

 For many trekkers these large guest houses will be their only experience of a trekking trip.
 Some of them are chains and the trekking companies might favour using them for business reasons.
 Sometimes they are the only option available.
 Often, these places are chosen by their guides as they see that being what their clients want.
 Often they are right.
 Infact, despite being in remote mountain areas trekkers can now enjoy a high level of comfort and lodge owners are increasingly trying to cater for this – there is an increasing growth of luxury lodges with heated rooms, en-suite hot showers and even heated duvets.
 It is a mountain home away from home.

 Temba showed us a room that, although very basic, was spotlessly clean.
 There were 2 simple bunks covered in crisp white sheets and 2 pillows.
-The walls were all constructed from unpainted plywood and the window at the end offered a priceless view over the mountains and there was a small light.
+The walls were all constructed from unpainted plywood and the window at the end offered a priceless view over the mountains, There was a small light.
 That was it.
-Temba then showed us the single toilet and shower cubicle and, outside these, a small sink was fastened to the wall with a mirror over.
+Temba showed us the single toilet and shower cubicle and a small sink was fastened to the wall.
 Strikingly, and in stark contrast to many bathrooms and toilets in some of the larger guest houses, the Buddha facilities were spotlessly clean.
 It was a great place and we were very happy to spend a night with this gentle family.

 The income opportunities from trekkers is vast.
 Choose one of the busy honeypot villages and there will be thousands of affluent visitors trekking through each season.
 If they are all buying meals, having showers (which tea houses usually charge for), charging their phones (charge payable again), buying WiFi access and purchasing drinks and snacks.
 There is plenty of money in trek tourism – if you have a lodge in the right place.